 One popular investment option for generating income is mutual funds.
-They can provide an income stream through the use of a systematic withdrawal plan (SWP), or they may offer a Series T option (also referred to as T-Class).
+They can provide an income stream using a systematic withdrawal plan (SWP), or they may offer a Series T option (also referred to as T-Class).
 Both choices provide tax-efficient cash flow during retirement; however, Series T has the potential to defer more tax until some future time.

 We’ll compare receiving a non-registered income stream from a SWP versus using a Series T option.

 Comparing a SWP to Series T

 At the time of each SWP, there’s a sale of units to fund the withdrawal.
 This sale will trigger a capital gain or loss.
 Receiving income this way can be tax-efficient since only a small portion of the income stream is taxable as a capital gain; the balance will be non-taxable return of capital (ROC).¹ However, the ROC received does reduce the adjusted cost base (ACB) dollar-for-dollar.²

 With Series T, the payments are treated as distributions, and therefore, no units are sold and capital gains aren’t realized.
 These distributions are expected to be primarily ROC and, as previously mentioned, will reduce the investor's ACB.
 The receipt of ROC is tax free until the ACB reaches zero, at which point additional distributions that are reported as ROC are taxed as capital gains.

 In either situation, there may still be taxable distributions reported.
 These should be the same or similar if the underlying fund is the same.